You can find at least one Nolan Ryan baseball card in most sports card collections.

 What makes the 71 Topps cards special is the black borders on them.
 They often chip very easily so finding a high grade on these cards is extremely tough.
 Many collectors will also pay a premium for them.

-With this example the highest grade out there is a 9, there are no 10s.
+With this card, the highest graded out there is a 9, there are no 10s.

 1971 O-Pee-Chee #513

-The 71 OPC is a much more difficult card to locate.
+The 71 OPC is a much more difficult Nolan Ryan baseball card to locate.
 There have only been 250 graded.
 However, there are two 10s.

 1972 Topps Candy Lids